-151 Ottawa Citizen (October 29, 2009), "Harper adds China to busy list of fall trips; Observers say stop is an important one ahead of G8, G20."
+182 Ottawa Citizen (October 29, 2009), "Harper adds China to busy list of fall trips; Observers say stop is an important one ahead of G8, G20."

-152 Reuters News (October 26, 2009), "Japan finance minister to skip G20 next week-sources."
+183 Reuters News (October 26, 2009), "Japan finance minister to skip G20 next week-sources."

-153 Reuters News (October 7, 2009), "Canada to host G7 finance ministers early February."
+184 Reuters News (October 7, 2009), "Canada to host G7 finance ministers early February."

-154 States News Service (April 23, 2010), "Labor Minister Addesses G20 Meeting of Labor and Employment Ministers."
+185 States News Service (April 23, 2010), "Labor Minister Addesses G20 Meeting of Labor and Employment Ministers."

-155 Reuters News (April 6, 2010), "France calls for G20 agriculture meeting next year."
+186 Reuters News (April 6, 2010), "France calls for G20 agriculture meeting next year."

-South Africa will host the first meeting of G20 tourism ministers (T20) in Sandton, Johannesburg.
-The T20 will exclude the United States but include Spain.
-At the meeting the ministers will discuss how tourism can best assist the global economic recovery.
-Tourism is seen as a vital contributor to economic growth as well as a key job provider and is therefore vital in driving the economic recovery.
+and is therefore vital in driving the economic recovery.
 According to the United Nations World Tourism Organization (UNWTO), tourism provides 6% of all jobs and contributes \$1trillion, or 30%, towards world exports.
 The agenda will cover job creation, sustainability of markets and the building of an eco-friendly tourism sector.
 The ministers will issue a communiqué that will be delivered to the G20 leaders in June.
-The meeting will be chaired by tourism minister Marthinus van Schalkwyk and will include addresses from Taleb Rifai, secretary general of UNWTO, Jean-Claude Baumgarten, CEO of the World Travel and Tourism Council, and George Dragnich, executive director of the International Labour Organization.
-156 (February 23, 2010, BBC Monitoring Africa)
+The meeting will be chaired by tourism minister Marthinus van Schalkwyk and will include addresses from Taleb Rifai, secretary general of UNWTO, Jean-Claude Baumgarten, CEO of the World Travel and Tourism Council, and George Dragnich, executive director of the International Labour Organization.187 (February 23, 2010, BBC Monitoring Africa)

 South Africa will host the first meeting of G20 tourism ministers in February 2010 as part of the global response to unprecedented economic changes, tourism minister Marthinus van Schalkwyk said.
 "I can today announce that this meeting will take place from 22 to 24 February 2010 in Gauteng under the theme of travel and tourism: stimuli for G20 economies."
 Van Schalkwyk said the G20 had played a central role in discussing the strengthening of economic co-operation on a range of issues affecting the global economy.
 "Though not immune to the global economic downturn, tourism has so far resisted the financial crisis better than many other sectors, such as construction, real estate and car manufacturing," he said.
 "South Africa recorded 9.5 million arrivals in 2008, which constitutes an increase of 5.5% compared to 2007."
-This was better than the global average of 2%.
-October 30, 2009, South African Press Association)
+This was better than the global average of 2%.188 (October 30, 2009, South African Press Association)